chasehaye/amm-frontend/README.md

 ## FOR DEPLOTMENT ##

-1. change server to proxy inside of vite.config
+1. change server to proxy
+2. deploy using heroku steps

 ## FOR DEV ##

-1. change server to proxy inside of vite.config
+1. change server to proxy